zarr-developers/VirtualiZarr/docs/index.md

 **Create virtual Zarr stores for cloud-friendly access to archival data, using familiar xarray syntax.**

 The best way to distribute large scientific datasets is via the Cloud, in [Cloud-Optimized formats](https://guide.cloudnativegeo.org/) [^1].
-But often this data is stuck in legacy pre-Cloud file formats such as netCDF.
+But often this data is stuck in archival pre-Cloud file formats such as netCDF.

-**VirtualiZarr[^2] makes it easy to create "Virtual" Zarr stores, allowing performant access to legacy data as if it were in the Cloud-Optimized [Zarr format](https://zarr.dev/), _without duplicating any data_.**
+**VirtualiZarr[^2] makes it easy to create "Virtual" Zarr stores, allowing performant access to archival data as if it were in the Cloud-Optimized [Zarr format](https://zarr.dev/), _without duplicating any data_.**

 ## Motivation

 "Virtualized data" solves an incredibly important problem: accessing big archival datasets via a cloud-optimized pattern, but without copying or modifying the original data in any way.
 This is a win-win-win for users, data engineers, and data providers.
-Users see fast-opening zarr-compliant stores that work performantly with libraries like xarray and dask, data engineers can provide this speed by adding a lightweight virtualization layer on top of existing data (without having to ask anyone's permission), and data providers don't have to change anything about their legacy files for them to be used in a cloud-optimized way.
+Users see fast-opening zarr-compliant stores that work performantly with libraries like xarray and dask, data engineers can provide this speed by adding a lightweight virtualization layer on top of existing data (without having to ask anyone's permission), and data providers don't have to change anything about their archival files for them to be used in a cloud-optimized way.

 VirtualiZarr aims to make the creation of cloud-optimized virtualized zarr data from existing scientific data as easy as possible.

 ## Features

-* Create virtual references pointing to bytes inside a legacy file with [`open_virtual_dataset`](https://virtualizarr.readthedocs.io/en/latest/usage.html#opening-files-as-virtual-datasets),
+* Create virtual references pointing to bytes inside a archival file with [`open_virtual_dataset`](https://virtualizarr.readthedocs.io/en/latest/usage.html#opening-files-as-virtual-datasets),
-* Supports a [range of legacy file formats](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare), including netCDF4 and HDF5,
+* Supports a [range of archival file formats](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare), including netCDF4 and HDF5,
 * [Combine data from multiple files](https://virtualizarr.readthedocs.io/en/latest/usage.html#combining-virtual-datasets) into one larger store using [xarray's combining functions](https://docs.xarray.dev/en/stable/user-guide/combining.html), such as [`xarray.concat`](https://docs.xarray.dev/en/stable/generated/xarray.concat.html),
 * Commit the virtual references to storage either using the [Kerchunk references](https://fsspec.github.io/kerchunk/spec.html) specification or the [Icechunk](https://icechunk.io/) transactional storage engine.
 * Users access the virtual dataset using [`xarray.open_dataset`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataset.html#xarray.open_dataset).